 The College offers two degrees with a concentration in accounting.
-The 150-hour Public Accounting degree equips students for the Uniform CPA examination.
-The "standard" 120-hour Accounting degree is ideal for students planning graduate work or immediate entry into the accounting profession and where the CPA qualification is not a requirement.
+The 150-hour Public Accounting degree equips students to sit for the Uniform CPA examination.
+The 120-hour Accounting degree is ideal for students planning graduate work or immediate entry into the accounting profession and where the CPA qualification is not a requirement.
 The 120-hour Accounting degree qualifies a student to take the Certified Management Accounting (CMA) examination.
 Most states have introduced a 150-hour education requirement for sitting for the Uniform Certified Public Accounting (CPA) Examination and subsequent licensing as a CPA.
 Some states, such as Ohio, require two years' work experience before licensing is possible.
 There are minor distinctions among states as to specific requirements, but the 150-hour BA degree with a major in Public Accounting should meet the requirements of most states.
 If you are unsure about the requirements of the state in which you reside, you should contact one of the College's accounting faculty members.

 Pictured above: Marietta College alum Cody Meglio (left) and his colleague Cole Malcolm meet with interested accounting majors to talk about internships available at the Charleston, WV, office of Ernst & Young.

-The correct choice depends upon the student's situation and career goals.
+The choice depends upon the student's situation and career goals.
 Students can consult any of the accounting faculty for help with course selection and career planning.
 Students who are planning to do graduate work in accounting should be aware that many graduate schools recommend that their entering students have a strong background in economics and mathematics, e.g., Economics 211, 212, and 349; and Mathematics 123 and 125.

 Students should check into the specific requirements of graduate programs in which they are interested since entrance requirements vary widely from program to program.